b2evolution/cuboid_blog_skin/README.md

 # Cuboid Skin b2evolution CMS Blog v6

-**Cuboid** is a personal blogging skin tailored to be exceptional on B2evolution CMS.
-Not only its modern design is pleasing to the eyes, it packs in robust yet easy-to-use backend system all managed through skin options on b2evolution.
+**Cuboid** is a clean, unique and minimal content focus Blogging Skin perfect for bloggers.
+It is responsive means it will fit in various device of different size.
+It packs in robust yet easy-to-use backend system all managed through skin options on b2evolution.
 Perfect choice for your personal blog, niche blog, corporate blog, marketing blog, authority blog or any type of creative blog or simple magazine.

 *Get Cuboid today and impress your readers!*